mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 **Poison Skin.** :: A creature that touches the frog or hits it with a melee attack while within 5 feet of it takes 2 (1d4) poison damage.

-*Found in the Emerald Depths rainforest of Aethoria, these brilliantly colored frogs advertise their toxicity with vivid patterns.
+*Found in the Emerald Deeps rainforest of Aethoria, these brilliantly colored frogs advertise their toxicity with vivid patterns.
 Hunters use their secretions to poison arrows.*
 }}